smirnovdv/ArtGPS/README.md

 Concept

-Art GPS - your navigator in the world of Art
+Art GPS - your first step in the world of Art

-1) Inspiration - find artwork you like, learn its history and explore the museum where you can see it.
+1) Quiz - we help you to determine your favorite artist and style.
-2) Gallery - learn about the most famous modern-art schools and artists.
+2) Gallery - learn more about some of the best known artworks that we use in a quiz.
 3) Challenge - check your art knowledge.
-4) Start your journey - complete a short test and define your favorite painting genre.